tmoessing/startup/README.md

 ### CSS Deliverable

-[x] - done - Prerequisite: Simon CSS deployed to your production environment [x] - done - Prerequisite: A link to your GitHub startup repository prominently displayed on your application's home page [x] - done - Prerequisite: Notes in your startup Git repository README.md file [x] - done - 30% Header, footer, and main content body.
+- Prerequisite: Simon CSS deployed to your production environment
+- Prerequisite: A link to your GitHub startup repository prominently displayed on your application's home page
+- Prerequisite: Notes in your startup Git repository README.md file
+- 30% Header, footer, and main content body.
 Used flex to layout sections.
-[x] - done - 20% Navigation elements.
+- 20% Navigation elements.
 Links highlight on hover.
-[x] - done - 10% Responsive to window resizing.
+- 10% Responsive to window resizing.
 Looks great on iPad, desktop, and iPhone.
-[x] - done - 20% Application elements.
-Log In Page used bootstrap [x] - done - 10% Application text content.
-Text is displayed using imported font from Google and has a pulse animation [x] - done - 10% Application images.
+- 20% Application elements.
+Log In Page used bootstrap
+- 10% Application text content.
+Text is displayed using imported font from Google and has a pulse animation
+- 10% Application images.
 Image to Home Page

 ### JavaScript Deliverable
 ### Serivce Deiliverable